Curriculum vitae

 • 2019: (September): The Vindicator – Transcendence exhibition announcement with meet-the-artist reception

-• 2020: (October): Edge Magazine – “Space Invader” by Tova Navvara
+• 2020: (October): Edge Magazine – “Space Invader” by Tova Navarra

 • 2022: Featured in The Clifton Times for the exhibition Genes & Genius at the clifton arts center, showcasing works alongside Gary T. Erbe

-• 2022: Featured in Post Eagle Newspaper for participation in Virtual Programs Presented by Clifton Arts Center, discussing mystical paintings alongside Gary T. Erbe.
+• 2022: Featured in Post Eagle Newspaper for participation in Virtual Programs Presented by Clifton Arts Center, discussing mystical paintings alongside Gary T. Erbe

 Research & Contributions